 Can you teach someone who does not know how to ride a 2 wheel bike how to ride in 1-4 hours from start to finish?
 Yes you can!

 Just say NO to training wheels!!!!
+While students do need to learn to pedal, that is easy to learn on a tricycle or stationary bike.
 Learning to balance is the most critical element of learning to ride a two wheeler and research shows balance bikes work best.
 An easy and inexpensive way to create a balance bike for someone of any age is to take a regular bike and just remove the pedals.

 1) Easy but slow method – just let the student play on a balance bike (or a bike with the pedals removed and the seat lowered so their feet can touch the ground).
-This works great but can take a few months to get to pedaling.
+This works great but can take a few months before they are ready to pedal.

 Prereqs